Albert II of Monaco: Charity work and patronages

-Albert holds patronages with AS Monaco, the World Olympians Association, the Monte-Carlo Rolex Masters, the Peace and Sport Organization, the No Finish Line International charitable non-profit Organisation and Junior Chamber International.
-He holds official and honorary presidencies within the Monaco Red Cross, Comité Olympique Monégasque, Association Mondiale des Amis de l'Enfance, The Automobile Club de Monaco, The Festival de Télévision de Monte-Carlo, and Jumping International de Monte Carlo.
+Albert holds patronages with AS Monaco, the World Olympians Association, the Monte-Carlo Rolex Masters, the Peace and Sport Organization, the No Finish Line International charitable non-profit Organisation, and Junior Chamber International.
+He holds official and honorary presidencies within the Monaco Red Cross, Comité Olympique Monégasque, Association Mondiale des Amis de l'Enfance, the Automobile Club de Monaco, the Festival de Télévision de Monte-Carlo, and Jumping International de Monte Carlo.
 Albert is affiliated with International Paralympic Committee, Junior Chamber International, and Art of the Olympians.
 Albert is also a global adviser to Orphans International.

 Environmental interests

-In 2001, at the 36th Congress of the Mediterranean Science Commission held in the Principality, the CIESM Member States unanimously elected Monaco in the person of Prince Albert to the presidence of the commission.
+In 2001, at the 36th Congress of the Mediterranean Science Commission held in the Principality, the CIESM Member States unanimously elected Monaco, represented by Albert, to the presidency of the commission.

 The year 2007 was declared as (International) Year of the Dolphin by the United Nations and United Nations Environment Programme.
-Prince Albert served as the International Patron of the "Year of the Dolphin", saying "The Year of the Dolphin gives me the opportunity to renew my firm commitment towards protecting marine biodiversity.
+Albert served as the International Patron of the "Year of the Dolphin", saying, "The Year of the Dolphin gives me the opportunity to renew my firm commitment towards protecting marine biodiversity.
 With this strong initiative we can make a difference to save these fascinating marine mammals from the brink of extinction."

 The Zoological Garden of Monaco (Jardin Animalier) was founded by Prince Rainier in 1954.
 Rainier was petitioned unsuccessfully for many years by Virginia McKenna, founder of the Born Free Foundation, to release a pair of leopards at the zoo.
 He intends to convert the Jardin into a zoo for children.

-In January 2009, Prince Albert left for a month-long expedition to Antarctica, where he visited 26 scientific outposts and met with climate-change experts in an attempt to learn more about the impact of global warming on the continent.
+In January 2009, Albert left for a month-long expedition to Antarctica, where he visited 26 scientific outposts and met with climate-change experts in an effort to learn more about the impact of global warming on the continent.
 During the trip, he stopped at the South Pole, making him the only incumbent head of state to have visited both poles.